 The thesis proposal defense will be documented using the Evaluation of Ph.D.
 Proposal form.
 This will be used to determine the student's ability to demonstrate the acquired advanced knowledge of the principles of civil and environmental engineering and apply them to advanced technical problems, ability to conduct independent research, and ability to demonstrate professional written and oral communication skills.
-Evaluation forms should be requested by emailing atorres@rice.edu, when requesting the form you should send a copy of the proposal for inclusion in your student record.
-After the proposal defense, the completed evaluation of Ph.D. proposal rubrics form should be submitted to the graduate program coordinator Andrea Torres.
+Students should make sure to send their advisor and graduate administrator a copy of the proposal at least two weeks before the scheduled defense.